Soups

 Why people make this soup

 Small fresh fish are perfect for slow-simmered soups because they release a rich, savoury stock.
 Paired with loofah — which activates blood flow and clears the meridians — and black fungus — which nourishes the blood and supports the heart — this becomes a nutritious family soup that anyone can enjoy.
-It is one of Bro Niu’s reliable everyday soups: simple to prepare, gently nourishing, and suitable for the whole family.
+It is one of Nourilo’s reliable everyday soups: simple to prepare, gently nourishing, and suitable for the whole family.

 Method